3rd grade common and proper nouns worksheets

 Common nouns name a general kind (river, holiday, teacher); proper nouns name a specific one and are capitalized (Lake Michigan, Thanksgiving).
-Third graders sort trickier pairs, including places and holidays from the grade-2 capitalization standard, and explain why each word does or doesn't get a capital.
+Third graders sort trickier pairs and explain why each word does or doesn't get a capital.

 The kind of words you'll sort